raulfraile/ladybug/doc/installation.md

 # Installation

-The recommended way to install Geocoder is through [Composer](http://packagist.org/about-composer).
+The recommended way to install Ladybug is through [Composer](http://packagist.org/about-composer).
 Just create a composer.json file for your project:

 ``` json
 {